ambroise-leclerc/CEF/README.md

   VERSION 137.0.4
   OPTIONS
-    "CEF_ROBUST_DOWNLOAD ON"         # Enables robust download with retries and fallbacks (default: ON) "CEF_USE_MINIMAL_DIST OFF"       # Download the full CEF distribution instead of the minimal one (default: ON) )
+    "CEF_ROBUST_DOWNLOAD ON"         # Enables robust download with retries and fallbacks (default: ON) "CEF_USE_MINIMAL_DIST ON"        # Download the minimal CEF distribution instead of the full one (default: OFF) )
 # Link CEF to your application target
 # target_link_libraries(my_app PRIVATE cef)
 ```

 - `CEF_ROBUST_DOWNLOAD`: If ON (default), enables a robust download strategy with retries and fallbacks for large files or unreliable networks.
-- `CEF_USE_MINIMAL_DIST`: If ON (default), downloads the smaller _minimal CEF distribution.
-Set to OFF to download the full CEF package (includes more resources and tools).
+- `CEF_USE_MINIMAL_DIST`: If ON, downloads the smaller _minimal CEF distribution.
+If OFF (default), downloads the full CEF package (includes more resources and tools).

 ## Features
 - Provides a reproducible and automated packaging of CEF for Linux, macOS, and Windows